 This brings me to a few of the most impressive benefits of floor play:

-Every time I play on the floor It helps me revisit the early core patterns that my nervous system once created to help me thrive in life, and tweak and refine them.
-Filling in the blind spots created by painful experiences, ignorance, and well-intentioned advice I once took for true without listening to my body.
+Every time I play on the floor, it helps me revisit the early core patterns that my nervous system once created to help me thrive in life.
+Every time this rolling about and around helps me tweak and refine those early core patterns and fill in the blind spots created by painful experiences, ignorance, and well-intentioned advice I once took for true without listening to my body.

 Do you want a first taste of play on the floor?
 Let’s roll about and, around…